Benedixx/Bocah-Mobile-Legend-Detection/README.md

 The deep learning model is built using the TensorFlow Keras libraries.
 The architecture typically involves:

 - Preprocessing the datasets(drop duplicate, tokenizing, padding).
-- Creating embedding layer with one layer of convulutional 1D layers then add GlobalAveragePooling, and add another dense layers.
+- Creating embedding layer with one layer of convulutional 1D layers then add GlobalAveragePooling, and add dense layers.
 - Compiling the model with an appropriate loss function and optimizer.
 - Training the model on the dataset.